Parks and greenspaces

 - William Rathbone, founder of the district nursing movement and the University of Liverpool.

-- There are pedestrian entrances at William Brown Street and St John's Lane in the city centre.
+Pedestrian entrances on William Brown Street and St John's Lane in the city centre.